anzwdev/al-code-outline/README.md

 * `alOutline.additionalMandatoryAffixesPatterns`: Additional list of name affixes patterns, '?' can be used for matching any character.
 These values are used to remove affixes from names in code actions, commands and code completion
 * `alOutline.dropDownGroupFieldsNamesPatterns`: array of string patters for table DropDown group fields created by "Add DropDown FieldGroups..." commands, you can use "*" for partial name matching, first found field for each setting entry will be used
 * `alOutline.tableDataCaptionFieldsNamesPatterns`: array of string patters for field names for table DataCaptionFields property created by "Add Table DataCaptionFields..." commands, you can use "*" for partial name matching, first found field for each setting entry will be used
+* `alOutline.sortMembersPutGlobalVariablesAfterTriggers` - defines how global variables section is sorted by "Sort Procedures" command.
+If set to `true` (default), global variables section is put after triggers, if set to `false` it will be first.
 * `alOutline.triggersSortMode` - defines how "sort procedures" and "sort triggers" commands are sorting triggers, one of these values can be used:
   * `None` - triggers won't be sorted, this is the default value for sort procedures
   * `Name` - triggers will be sorted by name